OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 ### JavaScript APIs

 The Word and Excel JavaScript APIs provide host-specific object models that you can use in an Office Add-in.
 These APIs provide access to well-known objects such as paragraphs and workbooks, which makes it easier to create an add-in for Word or Excel.
-To learn more about these APIs, see the [Word add-ins](../word/word-add-ins-programming-overview.md) and [Excel add-ins](../excel/excel-add-ins-javascript-programming-overview.md) overview topics.
+To learn more about these APIs, see [Word add-ins](../word/word-add-ins-programming-overview.md) and [Excel add-ins](../excel/excel-add-ins-javascript-programming-overview.md).

 The JavaScript API for Office contains objects and members for building add-ins and interacting with Office content and web services.